MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs106.md

 [!INCLUDE[banner_preview](../includes/banner_preview.md)]

-The submission must target at least one existing country/region of Business Central.
-Verify that at least one country/region is marked as 'Available' at aka.ms/bccountries.
-For more information, see the Technical Validation FAQ, at https://go.microsoft.com/fwlink/?linkid=2182737.
+The submission must target at least one existing country/region of [!INCLUDE [prod_short](../includes/prod_short.md)].
+Verify that at least one country/region is marked as 'Available' at [aka.ms/bccountries](https://aka.ms/bccountries).
+For more information, see the [Technical Validation FAQ](../devenv-checklist-submission-faq.md).

 ## See Also

 [Getting Started with AL](../devenv-get-started.md)
 [Developing Extensions](../devenv-dev-overview.md)